hwmhht/hht204806/Lesson-4:-Perspective-projection.md

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/04-perspective-projection/f07.png)

 This expression is really cool, we can rotate, we can scale, shear and translate.
 However.
-Let us recall that we are interested in composing multiple transformation, here is what a composition of two transformations look like (remember, we need to compose dozes of those?):
+Let us recall that we are interested in composing multiple transformation, here is what a composition of two transformations look like (remember, we need to compose dozens of those?):

 ![](https://raw.githubusercontent.com/ssloy/tinyrenderer/gh-pages/img/04-perspective-projection/f08.png)